Extension points

 • props - none

-used to add extra functionality to e.g state tree models, for example, extra right-click context menus. your callback will receive every pluggable element registered to the system
+Used to add extra functionality to e.g. state tree models, for example extra right-click context menus.
+Your callback receives every pluggable element registered to the system.

 https://github.com/GMOD/jbrowse-components/blob/6ceeac51f8bcecfc3b0a99e23f2277a6e5a7662e/plugins/dotplot-view/src/extensionPoints.ts#L9-L43